percwg/perc-wg/double/draft-ietf-perc-double.md

 # RTP Operations

+As implied by the use of the word "double" above, this transform applies AES-GCM to the SRTP packet twice.
+This allows media distributors to be able to modify some header fields while allowing endpoints to verify the end-to-end integrity and confidentiality of a packet.

+The first, "inner" application of AES-GCM encrypts the SRTP payload and integrity-protects a version of the SRTP header with extensions truncated.
+Omitting extensions from the inner integrity check means that they can be modified by a media distributor holding only the "outer" key.

+The second, "outer" application of AES-GCM encrypts the ciphertext produced by the inner encryption (i.e., the encrypted payload and authentication tag), plus an OHB that expresses any changes made between the inner and outer transforms.

+A media distributor that has the outer key but not the inner key may modify the header fields that can be included in the OHB by decrypting, modifying, and re-encrypting the packet.

 ## Encrypting a Packet {#encrypt}

 To encrypt a packet, the endpoint encrypts the packet using the inner